-When you install the Magento 2 Layered Navigation module, it will automatically apply improvements to native navigation.
-As a Magento admin, you will deal with a straightforward backend interface providing some optional features.
-The extension allows managing all layered navigation filters from one table grid, as well as specify settings for an individual filter.
-Thus, the module adds the ability to set automatic sorting for multiple attributes, choose categories where a filter will be available, and decide whether an attribute list should have an expanded or collapsed look.
+After you install the Magento 2 Layered Navigation module, it will automatically apply improvements to native navigation.
+As a Magento admin, you will deal with a straightforward backend interface that provides some optional features.
+The extension allows managing all layered navigation filters from one table grid, as well as specifying settings for an individual filter.
+Thus, the module enables users to set automatic sorting for multiple attributes, choose categories where a filter will be available, and decide whether an attribute list should have an expanded or collapsed look.

 Another great feature is the attribute multi-select: several attributes of the same filter may be selected simultaneously.
-This feature is not possible on the default Magento platform, so, with the Layered Navigation module, website visitors can find necessary products easier.
+This feature is not available on the default Magento platform, so, with the Layered Navigation module, website visitors can find necessary products easier.
 The extension also enables frontend users to clear all selected filter attributes in one click with the X button.
-Besides, both grid and list products layout is supported, and the horizontal filter bar can be added to the pages with the one-column layout.
-The Magento 2 Layered Navigation module also lets to enable Amazon-like single path category list style, so that customers can conveniently select sub-categories in a chosen category step by step.
+Besides, both grid and list product layouts are supported, and the horizontal filter bar can be added to the pages with the one-column layout.
+The Magento 2 Layered Navigation module also lets to enable Amazon-like single path category list style so that customers can conveniently select sub-categories in a chosen category step by step.

 The module also brings all necessary improvements to the SEO of layered navigation pages.
 In this way, you can change URLs look; disable indexation of catalog search pages to be avoided by web crawlers; use meta title and description for search results pages; apply 301 Redirect to old search results pages; rewrite meta robots to prevent duplication of content.

-Using free Shop By Brand add-on, you can include brands into layered navigation as additional filtering options.
-It is also possible to add a brand logo and description to product pages, as well as create dedicated brand pages, thus making your online store more eye-catching and increasing customers loyalty.
+With the integrated Shop By Brand extension, you can include brands into layered navigation as additional filtering options.
+It is also possible to add a brand logo and description to product pages and create dedicated brand pages, thus making your online store more eye-catching and increasing customer loyalty.

-What is more, Layered Navigation is integrated with the Aheadworks Advanced Search module, simplifying filtering of search results for store visitors.
+What is more, Layered Navigation is integrated with the Aheadworks Advanced Search module, which simplifies the filtering of search results for store visitors.

 To start configuring the module, go to Catalog -> Layered Navigation by Aheadworks -> Manage Filters.